 Easter is a brilliant time to visit Devon.
 The rolling countryside comes alive with beautiful spring flowers, wildlife and sprightly lambs and the towns are a hub of activities with things to do in Easter half term.

 Easter is a brilliant time to get out and explore Devon, from enjoying Easter egg hunts and local attractions to wild walks and pub lunches.
-We have compiled this helpful list of Easter things to do for your upcoming Easter break in East Devon.
+We have compiled this helpful list of Easter activities to do for your upcoming Easter break in East Devon.

 Easter Egg Hunts